Gino Lupini: San Dona Rugby

-Verona Rugby

-In 2019, Lupini moved to Verona Rugby where he played in Series A. He and Verona rugby had a dominant start to the season, where they did not loose a single match and were favourites to take the title, but the season was interrupted after 12 games played due to the COVID-19 pandemic.

-Lupini also managed to complete his Bachelors of Education from UNISA during this season.

-Retirement
+Retirement from rugby

 During the COVID-19 pandemic crisis 2020, Lupini announced his retirement with immediate effect.
 He had suffered a number of concussions throughout his playing career, he announced his retirement on his social media accounts and with an Italian rugby journalist from ONRUGBY.IT.

-He stated that it is, 'Strange to think I am writing this at 26, but after a few months of contemplating and not due to lack of opportunity I am lucky enough to blow final whistle on my playing career, both literally and figuratively hanging up my boots.
-I feel that it is best for me to focus on my future.I feel so grateful and thankful that I have had the chance to turn my childhood dream into a reality and I can only hope that it be considered a success.
+He stated, "Strange to think I am writing this at 26, but after a few months of contemplating and not due to lack of opportunity I am lucky enough to blow final whistle on my playing career, both literally and figuratively hanging up my boots.
+I feel that it is best for me to focus on my future.
+I feel so grateful and thankful that I have had the chance to turn my childhood dream into a reality and I can only hope that it be considered a success.
 I was fortunate enough to be with so many amazing teams, have such successful teammates and most importantly, made friendships that will last a lifetime.
 I couldn't have chased my childhood dream without the support from family and friends, thank you all for being there for me, no one could have asked for more."

+Author

 Lupini is now a teacher at private International school in Milan, Italy.
 Additionally he has focused himself on his charity work.
+As of 2023 he has become a published author of several books under a pen name which he has not released.

+In 2025, he wrote a historical book titled, The Royal House of Savoy: Unifers of Italy.
+The book's foreword was written by Emanuele Filiberto of Savoy, Prince of Venice, the de jure King of Italy.
+According to the blurb, the book focuses on 1000 year history of House of Savoy and their role in unifying Italy.
+The book will be released in March 2026.